 Armed Forces Day

-On August 31, 1949, Secretary of Defense Louis Johnson announced the creation of an Armed Forces Day to replace separate Army, Navy and Air Force Days.
-The single-day celebration stemmed from the unification of the Armed Forces under one department -- the Department of Defense.
-Each of the military leagues and orders was asked to drop sponsorship of its specific service day in order to celebrate the newly announced Armed Forces Day.
-The Army, Navy and Air Force leagues adopted the newly formed day.
-The Marine Corps League declined to drop support for Marine Corps Day but supports Armed Forces Day, too.
+On Aug.
+31, 1949, Defense Secretary Louis Johnson announced the creation of an Armed Forces Day to replace separate Army, Navy and Air Force Days.
+The single-day celebration stemmed from the unification of the armed forces under one agency -- the Department of Defense.

 Video: Armed Forces Day Tribute